nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

 Hardware
 ========

-* nRF54H20 DK version PCA10175 v0.7.2 (ES3) or PCA10175 v0.8.0 (ES3.3, ES4).
+* nRF54H20 DK, version PCA10175 v0.8.0 (ES4) or later revisions.
-  These are the only versions of the nRF54H20 DK compatible with the |NCS| v2.7.0.
+  This is the only version of the nRF54H20 DK compatible with the |NCS| v2.7.99-cs1.
-  Check the version number on your DK's sticker to verify its compatibility with the |NCS| version v2.7.0.
+  Check the version number on your DK's sticker to verify its compatibility with the |NCS| version v2.7.99-cs1.
 * USB-C cable.

 Software